 The Creative Commons (CC) Certificate program helps us work together to build an equitable, accessible, and innovative world through sharing open knowledge and culture.

-Welcome to the Creative Commons Certificate program!
+Welcome to the CC Certificate program!
 The Certificate program offers in-depth courses about CC licenses, open practices and the ethos of the Commons.
 Courses are composed of readings, quizzes, discussions, and practical exercises to develop learners’ open skills.
 We provide personalized engagement with expert facilitators and copyright lawyers in the field, and offer a 1:25 (max) ratio of facilitators to course participants.

 Currently we offer a CC Certificate for Open Culture/ GLAM, a CC Certificate for Academic Librarians, and a CC Certificate for Educators.
 Courses are open to everyone, from university students and entry-level professionals to experts in the fields of library science, education, and cultural heritage.

 CC Certificate for Educators & CC Certificate for Librarians